Author(s): Jimmy Greene Environmental Science Tory Bennett Environmental Science Tamie Morgan Interdisciplinary Michael Slattery Environmental Science

 GIS analysis were conducted to determine species diversity and population based on locations and times.
 A map was created to show where the game cameras were set up in relation to each other and the boundaries on the property.
 The game cameras not only provide the photos but the time and date as well.
 The data from the game cameras were then analyzed individually and sorted to create a population density map.
 The results were then presented to the management which allowed them to make any adjustment they saw would benefit the refuge.
 In addition, the results were taken and shared in the form of an ESRI story map on the Fort Worth Nature Center’s website for public educational purposes.

 In 2016, the Fort Worth Independent School District (FWISD) conducted voluntary lead testing of drinking/drinkable water at 127 schools and administrative locations across the district.
 The goal of this testing was to assess whether students were being exposed to high lead levels in drinking water while at school.
 There is no level of lead that is considered harmless or acceptable.
 Because children are still in the developmental phase of growth, they are particularly vulnerable to the negative health effects associated with exposure to lead contamination.
 Based on current understanding and best guess estimates, the United States Environmental Protection Agency has set a lead action level in drinking water of 15 parts per billion.
-Results from the FWISD study showed that 60 of 127 locations had lead levels that exceeded the action level at one or more sample points.
+Results from the FWISD study showed that 60 of 127 locations had lead levels that exceeded the action at one or more sample points.
 As a corrective measure, steps were taken to remove and replace over 500 non-compliant drinking fountains and other plumbing components.
 This infrastructure was older and was suspected to be the primary cause of the lead contamination due to the leaching of lead from lead-containing components.
 However, the issue of lead contamination and its potential link to old infrastructure transcends the school system and necessitates a comprehensive assessment on a citywide level.
 Given that schools are developed around communities of similar age, the FWISD lead data may be useful as a proxy for assessing wider citywide potential lead-in-water and infrastructure replacement issues.
 In this project, lead data from the FWISD study was combined with infrastructure-related data, spatial analysis, and spatial statistics techniques to identify potential high-priority areas for the city’s lead pipe replacement project.
 Infrastructure-related factors included in the analysis are parcel age, pipe material, and pipe age.
 Greater priority will be given to vulnerable populations, including children, low-income communities, and minorities.
-The results are likely to indicate which areas of Fort Worth have the greatest potential for lead contamination of drinking water and which areas should receive high priority for addressing lead-in-water potential.
+The results are likely to indicate which areas of the city are at the highest risk of lead contamination of drinking water and which areas should receive high priority for lead service line replacements and plumbing renovations.

 A GIS analysis was done on All Saints Episcopal School, in Fort Worth, Texas.
 The objective of the analysis was to gather and study data that pertained to All Saint’s campus.
 The data utilized included: soil types, geology, elevation contours, vegetation, hydrology, and air photos to show construction development over time.
 ArcGIS and ArcScene were the two software programs used to map and visualize the data.